alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_02_continuous_integration.md

 ![Sample application version 1](images/sample-application-v1.png)

-Note: you can add new tasks by filling a description and clicking on the "Add" button.
+Note: you can add new tasks by filling a description and by clicking on the "Add" button.

 Congratulation if you managed to get the application up and running!
-The source code has been written with the [IntelliJ IDEA](https://www.jetbrains.com/idea/) [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), (the ultimate edition is mandatory for frontend development, you can evaluate it for free for 30 days).
+The source code has been written with the [IntelliJ IDEA](https://www.jetbrains.com/idea/) [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), (the ultimate edition is necessary for frontend development, you can evaluate it for free for 30 days).

 ## Commit and first CI pipeline
 It is now time to save the project in the git repository.
 Please enter the following command in your terminal: